philiphacks/arkadiko-dao/README.md

 [ ] Ability for Stackers to buy up liquidated STX collateral [ ] Front-end with Blockstack account & wallet integration [ ] Liquidation Engine
+[ ] Build trait to allow multiple vault types

-[ ] v2 - Auction Engine
+[ ] v2 - Allow more than 1 vault per STX address?
+Not sure if this is required as you can just create a new STX address/vault [ ] v2 - Auction Engine
 [ ] v2 - Stack collateralized $STX to earn BTC
 [ ] v2 - Option to choose to stack collateral or not